NNRFA

 New twinning initiative - bridge!

-New links between The Garage in Norwich and a theatre company in Rouen
+New links between The Garage in Norwich and Safran Collectif theatre company in Rouen

 Three students on the HNC Programme in Performing Arts at Norwich's The Garage visited Rouen during the 2021 This is England film festival.
 They wrote up their experiences here and gave an informal performance about their visit.
 A return visit to Norwich from Le Saffran Collectif theatre company is planned for October 2022.